Rapid Response Network

 About the Network

-Shellfish have been an integral part of the life of Washington state Tribes for millennia, and for residents and visitors alike.
-The shellfish aquaculture industry in Washington State is the largest in the nation, generating 150 million in annual farmed bivalve sales.
+Shellfish have been an integral part of the life of Washington state Tribes for millennia, for residents and visitors alike.
+The shellfish aquaculture industry in Washington state is the largest in the nation, generating 243 million in annual farmed bivalve sales in 2023.
 Over the past century, shellfish have transformed the state’s economic landscape, creating thousands of jobs in coastal communities.
-Additionally, shellfish provide an important ecological role to the surrounding ecosystems.
+Additionally, shellfish perform important ecological and cultural roles in the surrounding ecosystems.

 Takeaways from the 2021 mortality event

-• Coastal sites largely avoided negative impacts due to increased wind and wave action compared to inner Puget Sound sites that are more protected.
+• Pacific Coast sites in WA largely avoided negative impacts due to increased wind and wave action compared to the Salish Sea sites that are more protected.

-• Olympia oysters, which tend to reside in the lower coastal zone, were less affected than Pacific oysters.
+• Olympia oysters, which tend to reside lower in tidal elevations, were less affected than Pacific oysters.

-• Species in the higher intertidal zones, such as barnacles, were in much worse condition than those found in the lower intertidal regions.
+• Species in higher intertidal zones, such as barnacles, were in much worse condition than those found in lower intertidal regions.

-• Species that could burrow further into the sediment (>15cm) were observed to be in better condition (i.e., butter clams) than those that burrowed shallower in the sediment (i.e., cockles).
+• Species that could burrow further into the sediment (> 15 cm), such as butter clams, were observed to be less stressed than those that burrow shallowly in sediment, such as cockles.

 • Mortalities continued to be observed weeks after the event, likely due to prolonged heat stress.